ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 ## Returning Equipment

 When a project completes, or a colleague leaves or moves to a new role, equipment no longer required must be returned.
-The line manager (LM) needs to put in the Service Catalogue request to return the item.
+The line manager (LM) is responsible for putting in the Service Catalogue request to return the item.
 This equipment might then become available for use by other employees.
 In many cases, it might not be cost-effective to consider reusing or reassigning this equipment as:

  - older technology may have been heavily used
  - it is more likely to have operating problems and failures